 Indicator 1.1: Annual gross forest loss

 If natural forest loss is understood as gross forest loss, then satellite-based measurements indicate that it is becoming increasingly unlikely that the goal of halving natural forest loss globally by 2020 will be met.
 The global annual rate of gross tree-cover loss rose by an average of 35 percent between 2014 and 2016 compared to a 2001-13 baseline period (Figure 1).
 Global tree cover loss in 2016 was the highest since measurements began in the year 2000 and was 51 percent higher in 2016 than in 2015.

 Indicator 1.2: Annual net forest change

-If natural forest regrowth is counted as offsetting natural forest clearing, the annual net loss of natural forest/tree cover area appears to be declining from a peak of 9.7 million hectares in 2005 to 6.65 million hectares in 2015 (a 31% decrease from 2005 and a 25% decrease compared to a 2000-10 historical baseline).
+If natural forest regrowth is counted as offsetting natural forest clearing, then the annual net loss of natural forest appears to be declining after peaking at 9.7 million hectares in 2005 (Figure 1).
+Compared to the 2000-10 baseline period, average rates of net forest loss in 2010-15 declined by 23 percent.

 Figure 1: Forest loss relative to 2020 and 2030 targets (Mha/year)

 Source: Hansen, M. C., Potapov, P. V., Moore, R., Hancher, M., Turubanova, S. A., Tyukavina, A. et al. (2013).
 High-resolution global maps of 21st-century forest cover change [Data file and codebook].
 Available from Global Forest Watch Website and Food and Agriculture Organization.(FAO) (2015).Global forest resources assessment.
 Retrieved from FAO website.

 Note: For the Hansen/GFW and FAO estimates, the line represents the default crown cover threshold of 30%.